WooChan-Noh/FaceDetectionTrip/ReadMeEng.md

 # FaceDetectionTrip
 + FaceDetection Program for use in the exhibition **Trip**
+   + Art&technology convergence project (participating company and studio: Tinygem and Gilmong)
+   + It took place from November 19 to 25, 2023.
+   + It was held at 737.Point (Hupyeong-dong 737) on the 111th floor of Sakju-ro 206, Chuncheon-si, Gangwon-do.
 + UI resources are copyrighted by Tinygem
 + You can **ignore** the parts related to Reactor and Stable Diffusion
 ## Overview